html-css-js-python/GPU12864/docs/protocol.md

 Description:

-Transfers the framebuffer to the physical display.
+Updates the physical GLCD from the GPU framebuffer.

 Data: